wevm/viem/site/docs/utilities/encodeHex.md

 # encodeHex

-Encodes a string, number or byte array to a hex string value.
+Encodes a string, number, boolean or byte array to a hex value value.

 ## Import